pancholinaman07/OCR-app/README.md

 ### `GET /record/edit/:recordId`

-Renders a form to edit the given record, allowing users to change the extracted information.
+Renders a form to edit the given record, allowing users to change the extracted information , or they can Delete the record which calls `record/delete/:recordId`.

 ### `POST /record/edit/:recordId`

 Updates the information of the specified record based on the submitted form.

+## Delete Record

+### `GET /record/delete/:recordId`

+Deletes the record from database if recordId exists.

 ## History Page